 Backpacking San Francisco 3 Day Itinerary

-Day 1 in San Francisco: The Touristy Stuff
+Day 1: The Touristy Stuff

 Day 1 of this itinerary for backpacking around San Francisco is meant to knock-off the big tourist attractions.
 Starting at the ever-popular Fisherman’s Wharf, you’ll travel along the northern edges of San Francisco and end-up at the picturesque Golden Gate Bridge.

 Fisherman’s Wharf was once the primary marina for SF’s large fisherman population, harboring hundreds of vessels at one point in time.
 Nowadays, it’s the most popular district in San Francisco and receives millions of tourists each year.
+Grab a ferry to Alcatraz if it suits!

 Must see sights at Fisherman’s Wharf include the fascinating Exploratorium Museum and Ghirardelli Square, which was once home to the famous chocolate factory of the same name.